 Food Babe/Dude: Help us man (or woman) our Green Room.
 One of the greatest joys of the festival is the gathering for dinner at the end of the show - our Food Babes/Dudes make it happen.
 Help set up the Green room and keep it stocked with snacks and drinks during the show, and prepare for, serve, and clean up after the meal.
 You'll be everyone's favorite babe!

-Merchandise: Help Robin, our merchandise coordinator, sell the Moisture goods!
-Have cash handling experience and work well with people.
+Merchandise: Help us sell the Moisture goods!
+Must have cash handling experience and work well with people.
 We sell t-shirts, umbrellas, CDs, books, and whatever else performers may bring.

 Important things to know about volunteering at Moisture Festival:

 *Most volunteer roles are completely volunteer and do not receive tickets to attend shows.
 You do get the watch the show(s) you are working and enjoy a hot meal with the artist and your fellow volunteers at the end of the night.
-The only roles that receive compensation in the form of complimentary tickets are roles that do not take place during a show such as airport driving, and pre/post-festival construction.
+The only roles that receive compensation in the form of complimentary tickets are roles that do not take place during a show such as airport driving, pre/post-festival construction, and office work.

 Most volunteers help with the daily set-up and clean-up for each show.
 We make sure the theater is set and stocked, prepped for aerial acts and special performances, and kept sparkling.

-* No matter what volunteer team you are on, please come wearing something you can push a broom in, and then change into your festive duds before the show.
+* No matter what volunteer team you are on, please come wearing something you can push a broom in.
+You can change into your festive duds before the show.

 * You may be asked to help in an area other than the one you signed up for, especially if we are over or under-staffed in a specific area.
 We all pitch in where we can, so please be flexible!